 The ultimate aim of Alternative Dispute Resolution (ADR) is the amicable resolution of conflict.

 At a basic level, mediation involves the use of a neutral third party to facilitate negotiation and discussion between two parties who are in dispute.
-It is common for both parties to sit in one room with the mediator, however there is also ‘shuttle’ mediation, where the parties are in separate rooms and the mediator ‘shuttles’ between them.
+It is common for both parties to sit in one room with the mediator, however, there is also ‘shuttle’ mediation, where the parties are in separate rooms and the mediator ‘shuttles’ between them.

-The main disadvantage is the cost involved in instructing various multi-disciplinary agents, and the potential duplication of costs if the matter does end up in court.
+The main disadvantage is the cost involved in instructing various multi-disciplinary agents, where necessary, and the potential duplication of costs if the matter does end up in court.

 Family Law Arbitration

 Arbitration is different to other types of alternative dispute resolution as it is guaranteed that a decision in relation to the dispute will be made.
 Family law arbitration involves an experienced family practitioner, such as a solicitor, barrister or retired judge, acting as a fair and impartial arbitrator.
 Each party will be invited to put forward their position with the arbitrator, ultimately making a final decision, known as an award.

 One of the main advantages of family law arbitration is the control the parties have over the timings and methods of any hearing, and the choice of arbitrator.
 The arbitrator will make the final decision, which can be a relief in cases where those involved have struggled to negotiate.
 Additionally, arbitration is often much quicker than waiting to take a dispute to court.

 The main disadvantage is that a decision at arbitration cannot be appealed by the parties if they do not agree with the outcome.
 A further limitation is the lack of power the arbitrator has to order disclosure, thus arbitration may not be suitable if one party is suspected to be hiding assets.